-In July, WordPress released a “Try Gutenberg” update in WordPress 4.9.8, encouraging mass adoption of the new editor.
-Since that time, plugin and theme creators have worked to solve any remaining compatibility issues and ensure a smooth transition to Gutenberg, but developers have also released new plugins that add additional functionality to Gutenberg with additional blocks.
-Here are 4 plugins that impressed us with a bevy of new blocks you can add to your Gutenberg editing experience.
+In July 2018, WordPress released a “Try Gutenberg” update in WordPress 4.9.8, encouraging mass adoption of the new editor.
+In December of the same year, the new Gutenberg visual editor was bundled into WordPress when WordPress 5.0 was released.
+In the months and years that followed, plugin and theme creators have worked to solve any remaining compatibility issues and ensure a smooth transition to Gutenberg, but developers have also released new plugins that add additional functionality to Gutenberg with additional blocks.
+Here are 4 plugins that impressed us with a bevy of new blocks you can add to your Gutenberg visual editing experience.

 Stackable also offers a variety of blocks with customization options for each.
 It includes a spacer, divider, button, ghost button, notification, call to action, blockquote, testimonial, team member, number box, pullquote, expand/show more, image box, video popup, and count up block.
 It includes options for changing styles and colors, adding background images, and more.

 Unlike the first two plugins above, Maps Block for Gutenberg only adds one block, but it’s a useful one.
 With a Google Maps API key, you can use this plugin to add a Google Maps Gutenberg block.
 You can use an address or coordinates for the map, and you can adjust the map height and zoom level in the block.
 Enter your API key in one block and the plugin will store it and use it across your site if you use this block more than once.